mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 You could also fork it in GitHub and then clone your repo, so you can then push your customizations and, eventually, contribute to the CoreUI repo.

-We'll now create a new branch to do our customizations, let's call it "**deploy**", so:
+We'll now create a new branch to do our customizations, let's call it "**dist**", so:

 {{<renderSourceCode "bat" "linenos=table">}}
 cd .\coreui-free-bootstrap-admin-template
-git checkout -b deploy master
+git checkout -b dist master
 {{</renderSourceCode>}}

 #### 2.2 - Create the distribution folder